Grant Received from St. Peters by the Sea Presbyterian Church

 We were fortunate to acquire "Sea Biscuit" thanks to the grant from St. Peter's by the Sea Presbyterian Church.
 Sea Biscuit is an "Equicizer" --- a mechanical full-sized horse that can carry 500 lbs.
 His motion (walk to faster speeds) can help build core strength, flexibility, balance, and confidence.
 He is a welcome asset to the volunteer training program for practicing mounting and dismounting procedures.
 Some clients may never ride a real horse, so Sea Biscuit and our miniature horse can be used for a full session of ground activities.

-Therapeutic Riding Program Expands Vision for 2018
+Therapeutic Riding Program Expands Vision

 The RIDE YOUR HORSE Therapeutic Riding Program at B&B Stables in Cerritos is looking forward to an exciting 2018 under the leadership of new director, Gary Mullen, EdD.
 His background includes the development of therapeutic riding programs and curriculum at William Woods University, Mo, and Rocky Mountain College, MT.